usyd-blockchain/vandal/README.md

 ## Usage

-The decompiler and disassembler are invoked at their simplest as follows:
+The decompiler and disassembler, respectively, can be invoked as follows:

 ```
 $ bin/decompile examples/dao_hack.hex